 Applying emergent curriculum to an early childhood education center is a process that requires an understanding of the individual children in your care as well as the group as a whole.
 As a teacher, your role is to carefully observe and listen to children as they play, determine their areas of interest, then develop a plan or curriculum to direct their learning which reflects these interests.

-The emergent curriculum approach allows early childhood educators to gain greater insight into the needs of each individual child and their needs, allowing for thoughtful and customized programming.
-The flexible and open-ended nature of emergent curriculum lets children and educators alike to explore, answer questions and guide learning in a way that evolves over time.
+The emergent curriculum approach allows early childhood educators to gain greater insight into the needs of each individual child, allowing for thoughtful and customized programming.
+The flexible and open-ended nature of emergent curriculum lets children and educators alike explore, answer questions and guide learning in a way that evolves over time.

-Looking for a way to effectively plan your curriculum and program plans?
+Looking for a way to effectively plan your curriculum and activities?
 HiMama offers a convenient and simple way to document your observations, reflect upon them and plan activities based on your findings.
-If you would like a demo of our innovative child care software and discover how it can be used as part of your emergent curriculum approach, contact us today!
+If you would like a demo of our innovative childcare software to discover how it can be used as part of your emergent curriculum approach, contact us today!